 (2) the notation based on Chinese Remainder Theory (CRT) is not well presented,

 KEY SET KEY is a secret value and it is split by the secure method of polynomial modular secret sharing [11, 10] into the set of 4 shares: KEY SET KEY = PASS + PIN + TIME + DEV PASS.
-The adversary cannot get any information of the KEY SET KEY unless he possessing all 4 key parts.
-Here the values PASS and PIN are predefined similar to the key storing construction based on the polynomial secret sharing scheme (SSS) in [11].
+The adversary cannot get any information of the KEY SET KEY unless he possesses all 4 key parts.
+The PASS and PIN values are predefined, similar to the key storing construction based on the polynomial secret sharing scheme (SSS) in [11].

-In this SSS the following notation is used:
+In this SSS, the following notation is used:

 S(x) \in F_2[x] denotes the secret polynomial with coefficients from the finite field F_2 to be computed by pooling the shares together.